ReadAlongs/Studio-Web/README.md

     nx build web-component --watch

-Then serve Studio-Web by running:
+Then serve studio-web by running:

-    nx serve Studio-Web
+    nx serve studio-web

 Note that you will need to also spin-up the ReadAlong-Studio API in order to have Studio-Web work properly.
 To do that, first clone the Python Package/API repo: